codesnail/BehavioralCloning/README.md

 python drive.py model.h5
 ```

-### Model Architecture and Training Strategy
+### Architecture

-#### 1. Model Architecture

 To setup a skeleton pipeline, and quickly make sure everything is working end-to-end, I first started off with a single layer fully connected network.
 Once the pipeline was working, I replaced the single fully connected layer with the Lenet architecture (model.py lines 118-129) - since I had some experience with it in the traffic sign classifier project.
 It is deep, but light enough to be able to run in good time on my local machine with quad cores.
 The following figure shows the architecture of Lenet:

 ![alt text][image1]

+#### Layers
 The original Lenet architecture takes in a 32x32 image.
 For this project, I replaced the input layer with a 160x320x3 layer to match the input image resolutions.
 The input images are cropped using a Keras cropping layer (code line 112), and the data is normalized using a Keras lambda layer (code line 115).
-Finally the original Lenet output layer is 26, which was replaced with a single linear output node since this is a regression problem and we want a steering angle as output.
+The first 2 layers are a pair of 2D convolution followed by a max pooling layer.
+The conv layer uses a 5x5 kernel, stride of 1, valid padding and a relu activation to introduce non-linearity.
+This produces 6 channels of output of 28x28 pixels.
+This is followed by a max pooling layer that uses a 2x2 kernel, default stride of 2x2 and valid padding.
+This is followed by another pair of conv2D and maxpool layer, with The original Lenet output layer has 26 nodes, which was replaced with a single linear output node since this is a regression problem and we want a steering angle as output.

+#### Error Function
 The loss function used was mean-squared error, whereas the Adam Optimizer was used to minimize it, which avoids the need to explicitly tune a learning rate.

 I also tried more complex networks, first by just experimenting with higher number of channels in the convolution layers and a denser fully connected layer, then trying the NVIDIA network as well.
 But I didn't see a significant improvement over Lenet.